Dildz/SPT-Fika-OracleARM--Docker-Compose-Guide/README.md

 [More info over here](https://github.com/project-fika/Fika-Documentation?tab=readme-ov-file#installation)

 I prefer using ZeroTier One, I've found this to be the most "hassle-free" experience for players.
-ZeroTier doesn't require players to have to force bind IP's or do any port forwarding as a host - as long as the ZT network is set a private network - "it just works"
+ZeroTier doesn't require players to have to force bind IP's or do any port forwarding as a host - as long as the ZT network is set a private network and the client is set to run at startup - "it just works"

 [Making automatic backups with cron](https://unix.stackexchange.com/a/16954)